Jurisdictional is a crowd-sourced directory of public entities in the United States.

 Service: a public Service provided by an Agency.
 A service may correspond to one or more Jurisdictions.

 Transparency is a core value.
+Action is necessary.
+It has been said that "All politics is local."
 As Citizens, we delegate governance in good, pragmatic faith.
 Nearly all the inadequacies observed in our public systems stem from behaviors and actions that are not conducted in the good faith and spirit; in accordance with the creed of a public servant.

 Governing bodies, in exchange for our trust and support, owe citizens transparency in intent, operations, and outcomes.
 An overwhelming major of public agencies, bodies, and officials want to do the right thing, but lack the tools, framework, and culture of open accountability to drive our society toward a more harmonious future.
-Accordingly, we encode Transparency in the tool.
+To support this vision, we encode transparency in the tool.

 Increased citizen trust can lead to more citizen participation.
 More participation can lead to more effective legislation, enhanced oversight, and a healthier relationship between people and governance systems.